 Resolving disputes

-Proactive communication between the property manager/owner and tenant to discuss drug contamination concerns, potential remediation and options for the tenancy can help both parties self-resolve any issues as they arise.
+Proactive communication between the property manager/owner and tenant to discuss drug contamination concerns, potential clean up and options for the tenancy can help both parties self-resolve any issues as they arise.
 For tips on how to work together to come to a solution, see the how to resolve tenancy issues webpage.

 More information